 ‘He is trusting the way we play’ – Rangers’ Gerrard gushes over hat-trick hero Sakala

-Fashion Sakala is trusting the way Rangers play and his teammates are starting to trust him, according to manager Steven Gerrard who is impressed with the Zambian’s heroics against Motherwell.
+Fashion Sakala is trusting the way Rangers play and his teammates are starting to trust him in turn, according to manager Steven Gerrard who was impressed with the Zambian’s heroics against Motherwell.

 Starting his third league game of the 2021-22 campaign, the 24-year-old scored his first career hat-trick as the Gers silenced the Steelmen 6-1 in Sunday’s Scottish Premiership encounter.

-At the Fir Park Stadium, Sakala scored his first goal on the stroke of half time before completing his treble in the last 45 minutes.
+At the Fir Park Stadium, Sakala scored his first goal on the stroke of half-time before completing his treble in the second 45 minutes.

 Editors' Picks